Kieran-Tahir/introducing-data/README.md

 Doing this makes things clearer and helps us (and others) understand our codebase better.<br>

 For now the only file we are going to be working in is 'DashBoard.jsx' - so open that up alongside this file in splitscreen.<br>
-If you click ctrl+shft+v now, this file will open in PREVIEW mode and will be a whole lot nicer to read...

 Enter the following commands in your terminal to get this app up and running...